Pawventures

 • Spanish Banks Beach: One of Vancouver’s most popular dog beaches with an off-leash area.

 • Granville Island: The public market and surrounding area are dog-friendly outdoors.
-Some shops welcome dogs inside.

 • Deep Cove: A stunning inlet 30 minutes from downtown.
 Dog-friendly kayak rentals and the popular Baden Powell Trail.

 Dog-friendly restaurants: Vancouver has an extensive patio culture, and most patios welcome dogs.
-Craft breweries are particularly dog-friendly.
-Check out Brassneck Brewery, 33 Acres Brewing, and Parallel 49 Brewing.
+Craft breweries are particularly dog-friendly — check out Brassneck Brewery, 33 Acres Brewing, and Parallel 49 Brewing.

 Montreal, Quebec